lizadeka/food-delivery-sql-analysis/README.md

-# food-delivery-sql-analysis
+# 🍴 Online Food Delivery Dataset Analysis (SQL Project)

+This project analyzes an **online food delivery dataset** using SQL.
-End-to-end SQL project analyzing customer behavior, restaurant performance, and revenue trends.
+The aim is to generate **business insights** about customer behavior, restaurant performance, popular food items, and revenue trends.